Last Modified: 9/27/2022

 A modifier is a two-position alpha or numeric code that is added to the end of a CPT or HCPCS code to provide additional information or to clarify the service(s) being billed.

 • Before submitting your claim, ensure you use the most current year's CPT codes and modifiers.

 • Know the proper use of the CPT modifiers that exist and the appropriate use for the specific condition or situation.

 • Check the claim to verify if an applicable modifier(s) is warranted and has been applied to the procedure code billed.

-• If a modifier has been entered but the Medicare contractor rejects the claim, you should verify that the correct modifier(s) has been used.
+• If a modifier has been entered but the Medicare contractor rejects the claim, you should verify that the correct modifier(s) was/were used.

 Modifier 26 may be used to indicate that the professional component is reported separate from the technical component (TC modifier) for certain diagnostic test and radiology services.
 Codes that do not have both a technical and professional component (such as, laboratory codes 85025, 80053, 80048, 83735, 84100, 85610, 82803, 82615 and 85027) should not be billed with modifier 26.

-• Correct billing: The 26 modifier (professional service) may be used when billing procedure code G0202 (digital screening mammography).
+• Correct billing: Modifier 26 (professional service) may be used when billing procedure code G0202 (digital screening mammography).
 The listed diagnostic procedure has both a professional and technical component.

-• Incorrect billing: The 26 modifier (professional service) is not permitted when billing procedure code 80048 (basic metabolic panel).
+• Incorrect billing: Modifier 26 (professional service) is not permitted when billing procedure code 80048 (basic metabolic panel).
 The listed laboratory code does not have a professional and technical component.

 • Submit separate claims for services in different years of service.
 A procedure code or modifier valid in one year may not be valid in the other and will cause the entire claim to reject or deny.